School Information Categories

 Intended outcome Success criteria

-To improve disadvantaged pupils’ emotional literacy Wellbeing curriculum implemented across the school.
+To continue to improve disadvantaged pupils’ emotional literacy.
+Wellbeing curriculum implemented across the school.

 Trained and developed Emotional Literacy Support Assistant (ELSA).